-- All economics courses taken elsewhere must be reviewed by the Economics Department. - Transfer credits for Calculus-I and Stat 1201 must also be approved by the Economics Department. - Transfer credit for math or statistics courses other than Calculus-I and Stat 1201 must be reviewed by the Math or Statistics department.
-Students who have received transfer credit approval from the math or statistics department must forward the approval(s) to the Economics department.
+- All economics courses taken elsewhere must be reviewed by the Economics Department. - Transfer credits for Calculus-I and Stat 1201 must also be approved by the Economics Department. - Transfer credit for math or statistics courses other than Calculus-I and Stat 1201 must be reviewed by the Math or Statistics Departments.
+Note that GS Dual Degree Students may have either the economics or math department review calculus III transfer credits.
+Students who have received transfer credit approval from either math or statistics must forward the approval(s) to econ-ug@columbia.edu.